corbado/javascript/packages/react/README.md

 ### Using PasskeyList Component

-COrbado provides a convenient built-in UI component to display a list of all passkeys the current user has registered, using the `PasskeyList` component:
+Corbado provides a convenient built-in UI component to display a list of all passkeys the current user has registered, using the `PasskeyList` component:

 ```tsx
 import { PasskeyList } from '@corbado/react';